ducakar/TextureReplacer/README.md

 ----------

 * 1.10
-    - "Toggle EVA Suit" option in Kerbal context menu
+    - added "Toggle EVA Suit" option to Kerbal context menu
+    - optimised Kerbal personalisation by removing many redundant replacements
-    - original textures are unloaded when replaced by a texture from `Default/`
+    - old textures are really unloaded when replaced by textures from `Default/`
     - updated default configuration for new mods
 * 1.9.2
     - fixed crash when there is no navball replacement texture